danewhero/WLED/usermods/user_fx/README.md

 We will go into greater detail on how custom effects work in the usermod and how to go abour creating your own in the section below.

+## Basic Syntax for WLED Effect Creation
+Below are some helpful variables and functions to know as you start your journey towards WLED effect creation:
+* SEGMENT.intensity / speed / custom1 etc.
+* SEGENV.call / step / aux0 / aux1
+* SEGLEN / SEG_W / SEG_H variables (and the fact that these can change at any time if user sets new segment size)
+* SEGCOLOR(x) / SEGPALETTE for user colors from UI (and how it relates to meta string)
+* explaining available functions for pixel drawing (the ones defined in FX_2Dfcn and FX_fcn, like move(), blur() etc.)
+* SEGMENT.color_from_palette() function (which should be favoured over ColorFromPalette())

 ## Understanding 2D WLED Effects

 In this section we give some advice to those who are new to WLED Effect creation.
 We will illustrate how to load in multiple Effects using this single usermod, and we will do a deep dive into the anatomy of a 1D Effect as well as a 2D Effect.